 - Forums like Discourse for Teams

-- Productivity Softwares like Friday
+- Productivity Software like Friday

-2 Why is Asynchronous Communication the future of work?
+2. Why is Asynchronous Communication the Future of Work?

 All of us are guilty of checking and responding to notifications when our devices ping.
 As a result, workers can never truly be off the clock and would be torn between taking up the task and responding on time.
 They’d have one eye on their device and the other half-distractedly seeing to work which ends with neither activity being given due attention.
 Also, employees would organize their schedule around meetings, which can eat into what little time they have left to work on a critical priority.